 - Add ½ cup of broth and stir.
 Strain the drippings into a bowl and set aside.

-- Select the normal/medium sauté setting on a pressure cooker.
-Melt the 4 tablespoons of butter in the pot, then add the flour.
-Cook the butter and flour mixture, constantly stirring, for 2 minutes.
-Gradually add the strained dripping and continue cooking, frequently stirring, until the gravy is thickened.
-Season with salt and pepper to taste if necessary.
+- Gradually add the strained dripping and continue cooking, frequently stirring, until the gravy is thickened.
+Season with salt and pepper or a dash of worcestershire sauce to taste if necessary.

 - If the gravy is too thick to your liking, simply add warm broth and stir to combine.